 Install WordPress and Configure the Basics

-Set your permalinks.
+- Set your permalinks.
 Go to Settings > Permalinks and select “Post name.”
-This gives you clean URLs like yourblog.com/how-to-start-a-blog instead of yourblog.com/?p=123.
-Clean URLs are better for SEO and for humans.
+This gives you clean URLs like

-Delete the default content.
-WordPress comes with a sample post (“Hello World”), a sample page, and a sample comment.
+yourblog.com/how-to-start-a-bloginstead ofyourblog.com/?p=123. - Delete the default content.
+WordPress comes with a sample post, page, and comment.
 Delete all of them.

 Step 4: Design Your Blog